NCVA-VB/handbook/common/clubtryouts.md

   - The penalty for the first violation will be suspension from all NCVA/USA competition for a minimum of one (1) week up to a maximum of one (1) month, depending on the severity of the violation.
 Multiple offenses arising from the same incident (e.g., multiple players on the same team) will incur separate penalties.
   - The penalty for the second violation will be suspension from all NCVA/USA competition for a minimum of one (1) month up to a maximum of one (1) year, depending on the severity of the violation.
 Multiple offenses arising from the same incident (e.g., multiple players on the same team) will incur separate penalties.

-All suspensions begin on the date of the first competition following the violation for the penalized person(s). <span class="--needsediting">All to begin with the first tournament of the season. </span>
+All suspensions begin on the date of the first competition following the violation for the penalized person(s). <span class="--needsediting --fwbold">The following sentence doesn't make sense to me.</span> All to begin with the first tournament of the season.

 If any person fails to adhere to the terms of a sanction, the individual will be suspended from NCVA competition and National level events for one (1) calendar year and subject to a lifetime ban.
 Furthermore, the coaching staff of the team on which the person is registered will be suspended from NCVA competition and National level events for one (1) calendar year and subject to a lifetime ban.
 In the event the individual is the club director, all coaches in the club will be suspended from NCVA competition and National level events for one (1) calendar year and subject to a lifetime ban.